If you’re asked, “how much do you bench, bro?” and your answer is “not enough,” I truly sympathize with you.

 Here’s how you can do this multi-joint exercise with the correct form:

 - Grab the parallel bars (or rings!) and hoist yourself up.

-- Look straight ahead and contract your core, bending your knees (optional) for stability purposes.
+- Look straight ahead, contract your core, and bend your knees (optional) for stability.

 - Keeping your elbows at your side, lower yourself down with your arms until your triceps are parallel to the floor.

 - Now, explode back up to the starting position, then prepare for another rep.

 Looking for a more targeted approach?
 Add weights to your dips.
 They’ll help you add muscle mass to your upper body and improve your strength for exercises like the bench press.